MistressObsidian/Polaris/CONTRIBUTING.md

-# Contributing to Shenzhenswift Banking Platform
+# Contributing to Bank Swift Banking Platform

 Thank you for your interest in contributing to our digital banking platform!
 This guide will help you get started with making meaningful contributions.